-Edited Household

-Use this status code to leave the previous (if any) status code intact.
+Edited Household - Use this status code to leave the previous (if any) status code intact.
 This code leaves the household status code untouched if it is checked out by mistake or edited without a phone call.
-Remember that this category will be included in individual statistics for performance score.

 4.3 Interview Script